konung/Parcelify/README.md

 ##### Start with

 This will check if the field starts with a specific value.
-Let's say you'd like to offer a rate to the entire Beverly Hills region, you could check if the Zip code starts with "902".
+Let's say you'd like to offer a rate to the entire Beverly Hills region, you could check if the Zip code starts with either "902" or "903".

 - **Field**: Zip code
 - **Verb**: Start with
-- **Value**: 902

-In the above example, "90210" and "90213" would both be considered valid values and they all start with "902".
-You can also match multiple values, seperated by the "|" symbol.
-If, for example, you'd like to match not only Beverly Hills, but also the nearby La Brea district, you could go as follow;

-- **Field**: Zip code
-- **Verb**: Start with
-- **Value**: 902|900
+- **Value**: 90(2|3)

-In addition to previous values, "90099" would now also be considered valid.

 ##### End with